Best Cloud Based CRM Software: Top 10 Cloud Based Solutions on the Web

 Cons:

-The dashboard is aesthetically old-school, and not as intuitive as one has come to expect from modern CRM interfaces.
-Some of the automation features like email notifications can be a bit on the wonky side.
-More advanced searching might sometimes feel slow.
+• The dashboard is aesthetically old-school and not as intuitive as one has come to expect from modern CRM interfaces.

-Users have mentioned the email templates aren’t great or numerous but supposedly the vendor is working on improving the issue.
+• Users have mentioned that the email templates aren't great or numerous, but the vendor is supposedly working on improving the issue.

 Pricing: